 Rail Infrastructure - Imperial County is also served by rail connections from Mexico, Riverside County, and Arizona.
-Commodity flows by rail account for about 3% of total commodity flows in the county.
-The Union Pacific Rail Road (UPRR) owns and operates a line originating at the Calexico West border crossing, extending north to El Centro and ultimately connecting with other UPRR tracks at Niland, heading north to Riverside County and southeast to Arizona (Sunset Line).
+Commodity flows by rail account for about 3 percent of total commodity flows in the county.
+The Union Pacific Railroad (UPRR) owns and operates a line originating at the Calexico West border crossing, extending north to El Centro and ultimately connecting with other UPRR tracks at Niland, heading north to Riverside County and southeast to Arizona (Sunset Line).
 UPRR also owns and operates the section between Plaster City and El Centro.
 That section is in service, and connects with other UPRR lines at El Centro.
 Finally, the Carrizo Gorge Railway (CZRY) owns the rights to operate on a small section of tracks in the western portion of the county between the San Diego County line and Plaster City.
 This section of the rail line is currently closed for operations; however, there are potential operators and investors exploring opportunities to re-open the line for freight movement between the San Diego-Tijuana region to and through the Imperial-Mexicali region.
-At the Calexico West POE, the rail line processed \$273 million in exports to Mexico in 2012.
+At the Calexico West POE, the rail line processed \$204 million in exports to Mexico in 2015.
+Currently, the Calexico West POE CBP staff is scheduled from 3 a.m. to 11 a.m.
+The peak period of rail border travel occurs between 4 a.m. and 6 a.m., Monday through Friday.